Akansh475/inkscape-extensions/docs/authors/units.rst

 Each :class:`BaseElement <inkex.elements._base.BaseElement>` has a method
 :meth:`to_dimensionless <inkex.elements._base.BaseElement.to_dimensionless>`.
 This method parses a
 ``length`` value and returns it, converted to px (user units).

+:meth:`~inkex.elements._base.BaseElement.to_dimensionless` fulfils the following task:
+**Convert this string from the XML into a number, while processing the unit.
+When using this function on any SVG attribute and replacing the original value with the result, the output doesn't change visually.**

 In these and the following examples, the above "business card" SVG will be used.